In This Article

 By the next day, you should be free to resume your normal activities, skincare routine, and any makeup you want to apply—but you may not even need it.

 The Final Takeaway

 I’ve gotten a lot of facials in my time as a beauty editor.
-Some gave me noticeable results right off the bat that quickly faded in just a few days (or hours); others felt nice in the moment, but ultimately lacked substance and left me disappointed (I swear I’m still talking about facials and not my dating life…).
+Some gave me noticeable results right off the bat, but they quickly faded in just a few days (or hours); others felt nice in the moment, but ultimately lacked substance and left me disappointed (I swear I’m still talking about facials and not my dating life…).
 And then there were a very select few that delivered both immediate and long-term satisfaction, surprising me with their ability to make my skin/self brighter and happier over time.
 Aquagold is definitely one of the latter, and I’m thoroughly pleased with the results.
 Though Somerville promised instant results, I think it took a few days before I saw a noticeable reduction in pores and smoothing over of skin texture.
-No, my skin didn't suddenly turn into a pearly orb overnight (sadly), but it did look unmistakably smoother, brighter, and more even.
-Somerville recommends getting the product a few times over the course of the year to see the most visible results.
+No, my skin didn’t suddenly turn into a pearly orb overnight (sadly), but it did look unmistakably smoother, brighter, and more even.
+Somerville recommends getting the treatment a few times over the course of a year to see the most visible results.

 Shop The Look